discordjs/guide/guide/popular-topics/permissions.md

 // output : false
 ```

 You can utilize these methods to adapt permissions or overwrites without touching the other flags.
-To achieve this you can get the existing permissions for a role, manipulating the bitfield as described above and passing the changed bitfield to `role.setPermissions()`.
+To achieve this you can get the existing permissions for a role, manipulating the bit field as described above and passing the changed bit field to `role.setPermissions()`.

 <p class = "tip">In the stable branch `role.permissions` returns a number which needs to be converted to a Permissions object for this to work as described here, we covered how to achieve this in the section "Converting permission numbers to Objects"</p>